 In terms of recommendations from the KHDA inspection team, ICE must

-Its location, close to the new Meydan housing area to which many international expats are being relocated, offers a potentially large market of families who may well be interested in the French or IB curriculum as opposed to the UK curriculum which dominates schools in the area.
+Its location, close to the new Meydan housing area to which many international expats are being relocated, offers a potentially large market of families who may well be interested in the French or bi-lingual curriculum, as opposed to the UK curriculum which dominates schools in the area.
 There is a real opportunity for ICE to develop if it can attract new families and address the KHDA recommendations concurrently.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.